 Gaudi, “often described as the progenitor of living architecture and biological design” (O, XLIX, 219) was the creator of Casa Mila, the home of Edmond Kirsch.
 Brown, in his typical descriptive fashion, tells the reader that Casa Mila was “a dazzlingly original house, whose tiered façade and undulating stone balconies resembled an excavated mountain” (O, XLIX, 220).
 Not short of fact, the Casa Mila is truly constructed with “stone…[that] undergoes constant mutations…due to the postilions of the sun…that generate a sensation of movement” (La Pedrera, III, 39).
 The organic and original architecture of Kirsch’s house in turn parallels the basic nature of Kirsch’s discovery.
 Gaudi once said, “Nothing is invented, for it’s written in nature first.
 Originality consists of returning to the origin.”
 That is exactly what Kirsch does, causing Langdon to note that “Gaudi was a lot like Edmond…A groundbreaking visionary for whom the normal rules did not apply” (O, XLIX, 219).
 Once again, Brown uses architecture to characterize Kirsch’s discovery; however, this time he uses the simplicity in the concept behind Casa Mila to mirror the simplicity in Kirsch’s intentions – to find a truth that unites the world.
 Ultimately, the Casa Mila leads to Gaudi’s most famed work, The Sagrada Familia.
 Here, Brown capitalizes upon the church’s grandeur and structure to reflect similar aspects in Kirsch’s discovery.
 For one, the Sagrada Familia was “criticized by traditionalist for its eerie organic shape…but hailed by modernists for its structural fluidity” (O, LXI, 279).
 To Gaudi, it had one “final mission: the celebration of Christian liturgy,” but also used “undulated organic forms” (Sagrada Familia, III, 39) with the church’s “delicate cluster of airy spires…ascend[ing] effortlessly into the Spanish sky” (O, LXI, 279).
 This complexity demonstrated in the purpose, perception, and construction of the Sagrada Familia bring the architecture of Kirsch’s discovery to an understandable climax.
 It is a discovery that will be hailed by the new generation and scorned by the religious, but will nonetheless bring together religion and science, just as the Sagrada Familia bridges Christian iconography with natural form.
-The churches heaven-pointing spires ultimately point to what Kirsch’s discovery will reveal – the truth behind the heavens.
-For the reader, Brown’s replete references to modernist architecture serve to characterize Kirsch and his discovery, adding a tangible layer of reality to the fictional story; however, simultaneously, Brown takes on descriptions of the architecture of technology, giving the novel a unique spin on his typical style.
+The church’s heaven-pointing spires ultimately point to what Kirsch’s discovery will reveal – the truth behind the heavens.
+For the reader, Brown’s replete references to modernist architecture serve to characterize Kirsch and his discovery, adding a tangible layer of reality to the fictional story.
+Simultaneously, Brown takes on descriptions of the architecture of technology, giving the novel a unique spin on his typical style.